tommythorn/AliExpressXCKU5P/README.md

 ## Adapter board

-The headers have 1 mm spacing, not the common 0.1".
+The headers are double density, 0.05" pin spacing, not the more common 0.1".
 It would be Really Nice™ if someone were to design a breakout board for this, perhaps with a couple of PMOD connectors.